 3. Combines this data into a nested structure where each company object contains an array of its contacts.

-You can use the superglue client SDK to do this, but in this tutorial we will cover how to build this tool using superglue MCP.
+You can use the superglue client SDK to do this, but in this tutorial we will cover how to build this workflow using superglue MCP.

 Prerequisites